-KCCB provides FREE environmental education programs to teachers, after-school programs, youth organizations and clubs in Cass County, thanks to a grant from the Nebraska Department of Environmental Quality (NDEQ).
+KCCB provides FREE environmental education programs to teachers, after-school programs, youth organizations and clubs in Cass County, thanks to a grant from the Nebraska Department of Environment and Energy (NDEE).
 Our mission is to educate, enable, and encourage all Cass County residents to take greater responsibility for improving our community environment.
 KCCB programs are interdisciplinary and support Nebraska State Standards in the areas of art, language arts, math, science, and social studies.

 General Environmental Programs

 Fred the Fish (Grades Pre-K – 4) (our most popular program) 30 min.– 1 hour

 Through a simulation activity, students will meet Fred the little fish whose curiosity gets the best of him as he explores Mill Creek.
 He has no idea that the water is not always safe.
 We’ll follow Fred on his journey and see the effects of water pollution on wildlife as well as what we can do to keep our water clean.
 Extension lesson: For grades 3 & 4: How does drinking water get to your home?
 Short video followed by students creating homemade water filters.